Mater's Mississippi Tuna Melt

 - Salt and freshly ground black pepper, to taste

-- 3 tablespoons (or enough as needed) extra virgin olive oil (approximately 1 tablespoon to
+- 3 tablespoons (or enough as needed) extra virgin olive oil (approximately 1 tablespoon to brush on the fish and 2 for the bread)

 - 1 loaf Italian bread, sliced in 1/2 lengthwise